alura/techguide/_data/downloadFiles/EN_US/android.md

    - Inspecting layout, system resources like processor, memory, and network
    - Debugging the app database and pre-compiled APK files
    - Analyzing the build with APK parser

-## Habilidade Auxiliar: Infrastructure and good practices
+## Additional Skill: Infrastructureand good practices

 - [ ] **Git & GitHub - Fundamentals**:
    - Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
    - GitHub is a hosting service for software development and version control using Git.